How Fast Will My Child Learn?

 1. Watch this Ted Talk to learn what is the MOST important factor.
 I 100% agree with this.
 I see it all the time in the hundreds of students I’ve taught.
 I reinforce it in all my classes and hope that the parents of my students will also reinforce this trait in their children for a lifetime of success.

-4. How does your child feel about the water?
+5. How does your child feel about the water?
 Those who are scared and nervous are going to make slower progress than those who LOVE the water and/or are fearless.
+It is a natural, normal reaction to the water that we can’t force a child through.
+Each child needs to work through it at their speed or else they can become even more traumatized than when they started.

-5. How does your child deal with failure?
+6. How does your child deal with failure?
 I am constantly telling my students it's ok when they try and fail.
 Let's try again and hopefully succeed next time.
 I hope that all my students parents reinforce this lesson after lessons and throughout their children's lives.
 Our support and encouragement will help them be successful in swimming lessons and life.
+When students have a negative perspective they take longer to learn.
+The minute they have a positive perspective on their failures their learning curve goes through the roof!
+I celebrate my students’ successes no matter how small to keep that positive perspective burning bright in them.

-6. What is your child’s learning style and age?
+7. What is your child’s learning style and age?
 I’m used to working with students of all ages, personalities, learning styles and various limitations or challenges.
 Younger students usually take longer to learn than older students.
 Students who have a hard time focusing will take longer than others.
 Anyone can learn how to swim.
-There are no set number of classes where anyone can guarantee any student will be proficient.
+There are no set minimum number of classes where anyone can guarantee any student will be proficient.
+Beware of anyone or any school that guarantees your child will be able to swim in a set amount of classes or time.
+I’ve had many severely traumatized students from those places that I’ve had to “fix” by teaching them how to swim in a slower, nurturing environment.
+Those “guaranteed to swim” places push students harder than they can handle and result in severely traumatizing them.

 Previous